doukremt/distance/README.md

 	>>> g = ifast_comp("foo", ["fo", "bar", "foob", "foo", "foobaz"])
 	>>> sorted(g)
 	[(0, 'foo'), (1, 'fo'), (1, 'foob')]

+`ifast_comp` can handle 1 million tokens without a problem.

 `fast_comp` and `ifast_comp` take an optional keyword argument `transpositions`; if its value evaluates to `True` (this is not the default), transpositions will be taken into account for the computation of the edit distance.